denotation-io/denotation-io.github.io/_posts/linguistics/2020-3-30-making-sense-when-nothing-makes-sense.md

 ## What to take from this?

-Whenever the world is in crisis lies an opportunity to transform ourselves collectively.
-We get to observe our shared condition synchronously and we get the chance to ask: could we wake up from this better people?
+Whenever the world is in crisis, some optimistic voices raise to tell us that we now have an opportunity to transform ourselves collectively.
+That by observing our shared condition synchronously, we get the chance to ask: could we wake up from this better people?
 Better to ourselves, to others, and to the world around us?

 This sounds like a nice idea in principle, but there is nothing harder than inventing the future.
 Especially at a time when we might be fearful, sick or alone.
-So is the idea of collective transformation just an over-optimistic idea invented by a few individuals who are stronger than most of us are?
+So is the idea of collective transformation just an exaggerated idea invented by a few individuals who are (or feel) stronger than most of us are?

 Perhaps not, if you look at things with the eyes of a linguist.

 Calling upon grammar, I remember that meaning sometimes breaks the rules, betraying acceptability, *literally* making it unacceptable to me.

 I also remember that no matter how unacceptable the proposition thrown at me by the current situation, I will want to make sense.
 Because I am human.
-And I know this will be hard because I naturally want to remain within the grammar that I know, the rules that I have been trained to comply with.
+And despite my natural tendency to want to remain within the grammar that I know, the rules that I have been trained to comply with.

 Calling upon formal semantics, I remember that meaning is dynamic, that there is no absolute, eternal truth.
 That the real world I was measuring my thoughts against just yesterday is not anymore the real world.
 And that there is no reason for my possible worlds from yesterday -- including my expectations and dreams -- to be the possible worlds of today. *Everything* is always in a state of change.